xcube-dev/xcube/README.md

                                       calling xcube gen --info .
 Defaults to "default", an input processor that can deal with simple datasets whose variables have
-                                      dimensions ("lat", "lon") andconform with
+                                      dimensions ("lat", "lon") and conform with
                                       the CF conventions.
       -c, --config TEXT               Data cube configuration file in YAML format.
                                       More than one config input file is